Manitoba Master Gardener Practicum

 How to Register for Your Master Gardener Practicum

 Register for the Manitoba Master Gardener Certification Program course online:

-After you have registered for this course, the MMGA Volunteer Director will contact you by email to provide detailed information on how to begin your Practicum.
+After you have registered for the course, the Director of Volunteers will contact you by email to provide detailed information on how to find volunteer opportunities for your Practicum.